 According to Gary Halbert, proper time is when the reader is finished reading our letter.

 Alright!
-Afterwards, we have to know the strategy to hide our sales brochure and order form temporarily…
+Then, we have to know the strategy to hide our sales brochure and order form temporarily…

-For DMs, you can check on Gary’s letter on how he made it through cutting and folding the paper and making it personalized by making the letter handwritten with his initials.
+For DMs, you can check on Gary’s letter on how he made it through cutting and folding the paper.
+Moreover, he made it personalized by making the letter handwritten with his initials.

 Businesslike Personal Letters

-Along with that little baggie and other inclusions in our envelope that needs to be seen after our recipients read our letter, Gary Halbert also mentioned about making our letters to be “businesslike personal”.
+Along with that little baggie and other inclusions in our envelope, Gary Halbert also mentioned making our letters to be “businesslike personal”.

 What does he mean by that —

 That is making part of the package typeset and contains some photographs.

 In today’s approach, we use email marketing instead of a physical letter.
 You’ll be seeing a link in the part of the emails wherein you will be directed to their sales page.